A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 \begin{enumerate}[1.]

-\item If $s_{i'}$ was rejected then it must be because $p_{j''}$ was not precarious, full and $s_{i'}$ was not meta-preferred by $l_{k'}$ to any student in $M(p_{j''})$, by above.
+\item If $s_{i'}$ was rejected then it must be because $p_{j''}$ was non-precarious, full and $s_{i'}$ was not meta-preferred by $l_{k'}$ to any student in $M(p_{j''})$, by above.
 But similar to Case \ref{SPA_3_aug_3_2_c} we can say that by Proposition \ref{th:stable_SPA_S_alt_p_j_undersubscribed}, $p_{j''}$ is undersubscribed in the finalised matching $M$.
 Therefore, at least one non-precarious pair involved with $p_{j''}$ must be removed (without a pair involving $p_{j''}$ immediately replacing it) before the end of the algorithm.
 Denote this point in the algorithm's execution as $T_1$ and the removed pair $(s_{i''},p_{j''})$ for some student $s_{i''}$.
 Note $T_1$ may either be before of after the end of the main while loop.
 This type of removal can only happen when $l_{k'}$ is full (this is clear before the main while loop, and is true after the main while loop by Proposition \ref{th:stable_SPA_S_bp_lk_full}), and once a lecturer is full they remain full (since any pair deletion involving a project of $l_{k'}$ can only occur with a pair addition involving a project of $l_{k'}$).
 But $(s_i,p_{j'})$ was assigned when $p_{j'}$ was fully available and so $(s_i,p_{j'})$ was assigned before $T_1$.
 If $T_1$ occurs after the end of the main while loop then $l_{k'}$ must be non-precarious at $T_1$ by Proposition \ref{th:stable_SPA_S_bp_lk_not_prec}.
-But this means precarious pair $(s_i,p_{j'})$ must have been removed before $T_1$, a contradiction to the fact that $(s_i,p_{j'})$ can never be removed.
+But this means before $T_1$, pair $(s_i,p_{j'})$ is either in the matching but no longer precarious, or has been removed from the matching, a contradiction to the fact that $(s_i,p_{j'})$, once added, remains a precarious pair that can never be removed.
 Therefore the removal of $(s_{i''},p_{j''})$ at $T_1$ must have occurred before the end of the main while loop.
 But, since $(s_i,p_{j'})$ is precarious, it would be removed before non-precarious $(s_{i''},p_{j''})$, a contradiction.